 For the free version of Match your photo or photos do not have to be approved, you become a free member immediately after completing the profile questionnaire and upload at least one photo.
 For paid membership your photos have to be approved.

 The Match portal is state of the art, has a clean design, and is simple and easy to learn yet it is packed with powerful features.

 The mobile version is a small download and works very well too.

 The Matching Process and Match’s Algorithm

-There are several ways to match with someone.
+There are several ways to find matches.
 Once you have signed up you will get up to 7 “daily matches” a day automatically.
-These are presented one at a time, and you can either “like” or “skip”.
+These are presented one at a time, similarly to Tinder, and you can either “like” or “skip”.

-You are provided with the user’s age, location, height, body type, and whether they have children, along with a compatibility score (see below) .
+You are provided with your prospective match’s age, location, height, body type, and whether they have children, along with a compatibility score (see below).
 If you wish, you can open up their entire profile before you have to decide.